5.6.3 Summary

 5.6.8 Leave without pay and maternity leave

 Example 1: A member falls pregnant while already on unpaid maternity leave.
-She may be granted a second period of maternity leave.
+They may be granted a second period of maternity leave.

 Example 2: A member falls pregnant while on leave without pay.
-Section 5.6.31 prevents her from having access to further maternity leave until her leave without pay has ended.
+Section 5.6.31 prevents them from having access to further maternity leave until their leave without pay has ended.

 Comparison: Examples 1 and 2 have different outcomes, as unpaid maternity leave and leave without pay are different leave types.